 Shared Room (subject to the latest Covid-19 guidelines): You'll be matched with another solo traveler of the same gender.

-Our trip begins in Minsk, Belarus and ends in Kyiv, Ukraine.
+Our trip begins in Minsk, Belarus, and ends in Kyiv, Ukraine.
 We recommend arriving in Minsk by 3 p.m. on Day 1 and departing from Kyiv any time in the morning on Day 10.
-If you'd like to extend your trip, we’d be happy to provide suggestions for things to do and see in these two cities on your own.

 Travelers should feel comfortable walking three to five miles over the course of each day.
 We’ll be traveling mainly by private vehicle and by foot, taking several walking tours that require standing for long periods of time.
 Our three-day exploration of Chernobyl will involve quite a bit of walking over rough terrain, so please be sure to bring walking boots or other appropriate outdoor footwear.
 Long sleeves and full-length pants are also required inside the Zone.